 Average time to visit

 Ultima Thule is open for wilderness adventures from May until October, with June to September being the best time to travel.
-June offers almost 24 hours of sunlight whilst September brings with it the possibility of seeing the Northern Lights, as well as spectacular fall colours visible in the daytime.
+June offers almost 24 hours of sunlight whilst September brings with it the possibility of seeing the Northern Lights, as well as spectacular fall colors visible in the daytime.
 All activities are available throughout the entire season and vary day to day dependent on weather conditions.

 Reachable only by air, Ultima Thule is a remote and luxurious lodge in the heart of Wrangell St. Elias National Park which provides access to some of Alaska's most spectacular wilderness and the largest area of protected land in the World.

 Ultima Thule is a luxurious, family-run lodge which benefits from an enviable location in Alaska's Wrangell St. Elias National Park.
 Jaw-dropping mountains and crystalline glaciers surround this remote haven, where adventures are plentiful and every day is completely unique.

 Days here are spent making the most of the spectacular surrounding scenery and the lodge's biplanes, which owner Paul has been flying since the age of 14.
 A high staff to guest ratio means that adventures can be completely customized and the experienced guides know the area and its changing weather so well that there is no need for advance planning.
 Excursions into the wilderness include flight safaris, kayaking, fishing, sledding on glaciers and tucking into picnics in isolated mountain hideaway spots.